m5c/EthereumGuide/ethereum-guide.md

     INFO [09-26|14:43:33.350] Submitted transaction                    fullhash=0x08026e37dcdec6790da17773f226c3e9190305f9b63f9c0aa0b025280057e2de recipient=0xd929a310108EA93d2D82DF4A74763eD1316F94Fb
 ```

 You can directly store the return value of the third line in a transaction receipt object, within in your java code.
-More information on using the web3j API, code examples [here](https://web3j.readthedocs.io/en/latest/getting_started.html).
+More information on using the web3j API and many great code examples [here](https://web3j.readthedocs.io/en/latest/getting_started.html).

 ## Smart Contracts